noahehall/theBookOfNoah/0current/openapi.md

 ### openapi document schema condensed view
-  - TODO clean this hsit up based on spec not the examplesd
+  - TODO clean this shit up based on spec not the examples
   - TODO: add fields & parent sublist to each item

 #### common fields
   - description field
     - most openapi objects accept this field
     - provides additional information for developers, beyond what cn be automatically generated from the API descriptions
-      - useful for explaining the purpose of parameters, effect each value has or possible interactions with other parameters
+      - useful for explaining the purpose of parameters/effect each value has or possible interactions with other parameters
     - auto-doc tools can then merge both into a comprehensive, strucuted reference guides
     - permit the use of commonMark spec, e.g. basic markdown [see more](https://oai.github.io/Documentation/specification-docs.html#the-commonmark-syntax)